 In her previous position as the Regional Health Administrator (RHA) with the U.S. Department of Health and Human Services (DHHS) New York Regional office she served as the principal federal public health authority for the Secretary of DHHS, the Assistant Secretary for Health and the Surgeon General collaborating with public health partners throughout New Jersey, New York, Puerto Rico and the U.S Virgin Islands.

 Michelle S. Davis has worked as a public health professional in a variety of positions at the federal, state and municipal levels.
-This included the Deputy Secretary for Health for the Pennsylvania Department of Health.
-She was responsible for oversight of over 600 staff and a budget of $250 million and managed 600+ staff who provided services in the areas of epidemiology, policy and planning, community health, public health preparedness, response & recovery, emergency medical services & statewide laboratory testing.
+She served as the Deputy State Health Officer for the Pennsylvania Department of Health where she oversaw a budget of $250 million and managed 600+ staff who provided services in the areas of epidemiology, policy and planning, community health, public health preparedness, response & recovery, emergency medical services & statewide laboratory testing.

-Michelle S. Davis has held several elected positions within professional organizations including; President and Chair of the Board of the Pennsylvania Public Health Association (PPHA), President and Vice- President of the Black Caucus of Health Workers of the American Public Health Association (APHA).
+Michelle S. Davis has held several elected positions with professional organizations including; President and Chair of the Board of the Pennsylvania Public Health Association (PPHA), President and Vice- President of the Black Caucus of Health Workers of the American Public Health Association (APHA).
 She also served on the governing boards of the Public Health Association of New York City (President), Alpha Gamma Chapter of the Delta Omega Honorary Public Health Society (National Representative) and the American Public Health Association (Epidemiology Representative).

-Michelle S. Davis matriculated at the University of Michigan majoring in biology and psychology at the undergraduate level.
-She continued her education at the University of South Carolina, Johns Hopkins and the University of North Carolina where she majored in epidemiology for her graduate degrees.
+Michelle S. Davis matriculated at the University of Michigan at the undergraduate level and at the University of South Carolina, Johns Hopkins and the University of North Carolina where she majored in epidemiology for her graduate education.